Abusive men come in all shapes and sizes.

-Similar to the sensitive guy, but he plays up his pains.
-For example, he will hide his behavior behind childhood abuse, previous women taking advantage of him or life generally being harsh on him.
+For example, to excuse his behavior, he will talk up his childhood abuse, previous women taking advantage of him, or life generally being so harsh on him.

-In the beginning he can be head over heels for you and you might feel like a lucky woman.
-How could this guy possibly be single?
+In the beginning, he can be head over heels for you and you might feel like a lucky woman.

 As time goes by though his interest becomes only sexual.

 He spends less time with you and does not want any restriction on his freedom.

 Pimps can sometimes be a crossover between players and abusive men.

-This character in the movie The Pick Up Artist is a good example (it’s the one who pulls a gun of course):
+This character in the movie The Pick-Up Artist is a good example (it’s the one who pulls a gun of course):

 Pitching Women Against Each Other

-Some abusers are not aggressive only with their partners but with everyone.
+Some abusers are not aggressive only with their partners, but with everyone.

-Here are his central tenets:
+Here are his central beliefs: